PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/02-crop_predictions.md

 e. county_optimized_matrices — each optimized matrix per county created in scenarios.R

 ## Crop class projection
 Each county's optimzied matrix is loaded and cleaned into a readable format before use.
-Every parcel start from the crop it was last observed growing at `start_year`.
+Every parcel starts from the crop it was last observed growing at `start_year`.
 For each year from `start_year + 1` to `end_year`, the parcels currently in a given class draw their next class from that class's row of the county matrix, and the draw becomes the starting state for the following year.
 Counties are projected independently.